tjohann/a20_sdk/README.md

 Baalue
 ------

 Baalue is my bananapi cluster where I want to learn more about distributed system and the coresponding development models.
 The actual configuration has 8 Bananapi-M1 nodes and on master node based on a Cubietruck (CB3).
-I the near future there will be an update with an additional stack of 8 Bananapi-M1 and a Pine64 as master node .
+I the near future there will be an update with an additional stack of 8 Bananapi-M1 and a Cubietruck-Plus as master node .

 The script (a20_sdk_)make_sdcard.sh can generate a baalue node base image which is a specialized bananapi images.
 If you want to build your own cluster this could be a good starting point.
 What you then have to change is only the ip and the hostname (see folder baalue/branding/etc_1/ as an example).